 From the formula (2.1) for the operators destroying/creating asymptotic in-states, let us compute where the function $f{\theta}(x,t)$ is given in (2.2).
-We can evaluate the commutators involved, because the conserved charges act like higher-spin conserved charges on free particles.
+Let us consider for now L finite but large, and take the limit on t.
+We can evaluate the commutators involved, because the conserved charges act like higher-spin conserved charges on free particles as $t \to -\infty$.
 For instance, for positive spins we have